Wednesday, July 8 at 7:30 p.m. — Measure for Measure with the USJ Dance Ensemble at 7 p.m.

 Saturday, July 25 at 7:30 p.m. — A Midsummer Night's Dream with a performance by New England Ballet Theatre at 7 p.m.

-Sunday, July 26 at 5:30 p.m. — Measure for Measure with a “Professor Talk” at 5 p.m. with Christiana Best-Giacomini, Ph.D., LMSW, who is an Assistant Professor of Social Work at the University of Saint Joseph.
-There will also be a post-show “Talk Back” with Director Brian Jennings and the cast of Measure for Measure.
+Sunday, July 26 at 5:30 p.m. — Measure for Measure with a “Professor Talk” at 5 p.m. and a post-show “Talk Back” with Director Brian Jennings and the cast of Measure for Measure.

 WEEK 4